On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks

-A good survey of cyber attacks and cyber defence with a systems-and-control perspective can be found in \cite{Dibaji2019}.
-Typically, linear systems are considered in existing works that rely on system identification and control techniques.
-Within the DES community, most works rely on the control system setup introduced in the Ramadge-Wonham supervisory control paradigm \cite{RW87}, where the plant generates observable outputs, received by the supervisor via an observation channel, and each control command specified as a set of allowed (or disallowed) events is generated by the supervisor and fed to the plant via a command channel.
-The plant nondeterministically picks one event from a received control command and execute it.
-The event execution process is assumed to be asynchronous, i.e., up to one event execution at each time instant, and instantaneous.
-Unlike attacks in time-driven systems described in \cite{Dibaji2019}, attacks under consideration in a DES aim to change the order of events in specific system runs.
 There are two different streams of research on cyber attacks and resilient control.
 The first stream refers to a set of black-box methods that treat attacks as undesirable (either intentional or unintentional) uncontrollable and mostly unobservable disturbances to a given closed-loop system.
 Existing works include, e.g., a game theoretical approach \cite{RMT14}, fault-tolerance based approaches such as \cite{Gao2019} and \cite{Wakaiki2019} on sensor attacks, \cite{Carvalho2016} on actuator attacks, and \cite{Lima2017} \cite{Carvalho2018} \cite{Lima2018} on sensor+actuator attacks, and transducer-based modelling and synthesis approaches such as \cite{WangandPajic2019a} \cite{WangandPajic2019b}.